HPV Cancer Resources

 Combatting Anti-Vaccine Misinformation

 Anti-vaccine information is rampant online, especially as it regards the HPV vaccine.
-In a recent article examining Twitter for misinformation regarding the HPV vaccine, researchers found that about 25% of the Tweets contained misinformation.
+In an article examining Twitter for misinformation regarding the HPV vaccine, researchers found that about 25% of the Tweets contained misinformation.

 Kornides, M.L. et al. Exploring content of misinformation about HPV vaccine on Twitter.
 J Behav Med https://doi.org/10.1007/s10865-022-00342-1 FREE Download